Sa74ll/smolvla-so100-finetune/README.md

 ## Evaluation Methodology

-### Challenge: Action Normalization
+### Challenge: Action Normalisation

 **Problem #1**: Initial eval showed MAE in the thousands and success rate was 0%.

-**Root Cause**: Model outputs normalized actions, but ground truth is in original units.
+**Root Cause**: Model outputs normalised actions, but ground truth is in original units.

 **Problem #2**: `policy.forward()` returns loss dict, not actions.